andrewmccarthy/flexaphoto/README.md

 back-to-back, making sure to centre it on the page so they line up.
 Cut and fold as per Matt Parker's instructions on
 Numberphile: https://youtu.be/7H4lDi79YY8

+Note: Input images should ideally be square, but if not they will be cropped, taking the centremost area of the image.